image-source-control/image-source-control/readme.txt

 - Dev: move all features related to the standard source into ISC\Standard_Source
 - Dev: replace the `isc_raw_attachment_use_standard_source` and `isc_public_attachment_use_standard_source` with the `isc_use_standard_source_for_attachment` filter
 - Dev: added the `isc_can_load` filter to allow developers to disable ISC on certain pages in the frontend
+- Dev: you can use the `isc_force_block_options` filter hook to enable ISC fields in the block options and media modal in the block editor at the same time

 = 2.17.1 =